 To improve the students potential with hands-0n place experience as well as a place to preserve the discoveries of botany.
 What’s more, the Botanic Gardens can be used by students across the globe who study within this field!

 Nowadays these Gardens occupy a vast land in the city and is popular with both locals and tourists.
 It is a perfect place for families to spend some quality outdoors time around nature with their children.

 Likewise, it is a great space for those who seek a quiet stroll around one of the most beautiful green spaces in town.
 Go ahead, and visit this unique world of plants, science and botany.

 Cambridge’s botanic legacy has been carried on for a century.
-Notably, some of it’s most famous botanists have a name that is recognised in Botany history.
+Notably, some of it’s most famous botanists have a name that is recognised in Botanical history.

-Such as John and Thomas Martyn, John Gerard, Carl Linnaeus, as well as Max Walters, Sir David Baulcombe and John Stevens Henslow who was the mentor and a dear friend of Charles Darwin.
+These include John and Thomas Martyn, John Gerard, Carl Linnaeus.
+Also Max Walters, Sir David Baulcombe and John Stevens Henslow who was the mentor and a dear friend of Charles Darwin.
 And last, but not least, the naturalist Charles Darwin.

 Visiting Cambridge’s Gardens

 Cambridge University’s Botanic Garden is open daily for visitors and annual passes are also available – an excellent options for locals.
 One of the best ways to see Clare College garden is from a Chauffeured Punting tour with us.
 Both our private punting tours and shared punting tours follow the same route along the college backs passing my Clare College Gardens.